-Learning about vision loss means learning new terms.
-Here is a quick overview of some of the most commonly used terms with links to more in-depth discussions.
-You don’t have to know everything, but it will be helpful to you and your group members if you are aware of the general meanings.
+You don’t have to know everything.
+But, it will be helpful to you and your group members if you are aware of the general meanings of common terms.

-Tasks completed on a daily basis like dressing, bathing, eating, both inside and outside the home.
+Tasks completed on a daily basis like dressing, bathing and eating, both inside and outside the home.

-Also called “assistive technology,” adaptive technology is any electronic device designed to enhance or take the place of vision.
-These devices can include video magnifiers or closed circuit TVs (CCTVs), software programs that magnify or read aloud text on computer screen and scanners that provide audio output of scanned documents (text to speech or optical character recognition).
+Also called “adaptive technology,” assistive technology is any equipment, software program or product that is used to increase, maintain or improve the functional capabilities of a person with disabilities.
+For people with vision loss, these devices can include video magnifiers or closed circuit TVs (CCTVs), software programs that magnify or read aloud text on computer screen and scanners that provide audio output of scanned documents (text-to-speech or optical character recognition).

-Second Sense has several training options for adaptive technology available for your group members.
+Second Sense has several training options for assistive technology available for your group members.

 Braille is a system of raised dots that are arranged in “cells.”
 Each cell is a group of six braille dots arranged in two columns of three dots each.
 An entire braille cell fits under a fingertip allowing braille to be read with the touch of a finger.